 Hearing protection is fairly affordable, if you can buy tons of ammo and expensive guns then you can afford a pair of hearing protection for $50 up to $160.
 Do not go cheap on them because your hearing is more important than saving a couple bucks.

 Image Referenced Task & Purpose

 For tactical helmet users, the 3M Peltor ComTac III is the most popular one that already has helmet attachment adapters installed and with a mic.
 You can buy rail adapters for other earmuffs, but it requires you to take apart your earmuff.

-- ★Note:Helmet Rail Adaptor 1Pair Tactical ARC Suspension Headset Support Headphones Bracket Hunting Earmuffs Left & Right Side Attachments For Peltor Comtac can match with full range of FAST helmets,...
+- ★Note:Helmet Rail Adaptor 1Pair Tactical ARC Suspension Headset Support Headphones Bracket Hunting Earmuffs Left & Right Side Attachments Only for Comtac 2.

 - ★ Excellent Performance:With the hanging after the Comtac intercom headset, headset will be separated out from the arc-shaped headband, used on the card directly to the hanging chain.Improves the...